Eamonn Holmes: Personal life

-In 1985, Holmes married his first wife, Gabrielle Holmes, with whom he has three children, Declan, Rebecca and Niall.
-They separated in 1994, due to Holmes' father's death and Holmes' journalism career taking a toll on their marriage.
+In 1985, Holmes married Gabrielle Holmes.
+They have three children.
+The couple separated in 1994, a period Holmes later described as being affected by the demands of his work and the death of his father.

-On 26 June 2010, Holmes married Ruth Langsford at Elvetham Hall, near Hartley Wintney, Hampshire.
-Together, they have one son, Jack.
-The couple sold exclusive rights to report on the wedding ceremony and the reception to Hello! magazine in a deal that saw the publication feature the event over two issues, in July 2010.
+On 26 June 2010, Holmes married Ruth Langsford at Elvetham Hall in Hampshire.
+They have one son.
+The couple sold exclusive rights to cover the wedding to Hello! magazine, which featured the event across two issues in July 2010.
+In May 2024, Holmes and Langsford announced that they were to divorce after 14 years of marriage.

-In 2006, Holmes was awarded an honorary degree by Queen's University Belfast for services to broadcasting.
-He has also received an honorary degree from the University of Staffordshire.
+Holmes received an honorary degree from Queen's University Belfast in 2006 for services to broadcasting, and later received a further honorary degree from Staffordshire University.

-Holmes is a supporter of Manchester United.
-In December 2005, he opened the eulogies at the funeral of Northern Irish footballer George Best.
+Holmes supports Manchester United F.C., and delivered one of the eulogies at the funeral of George Best in December 2005.

-Holmes and Langsford are patrons of Dogs Trust. and the couple adopted their dog, Maggie from the charity in 2011.
-In 2014, the couple supported the Dementia Friends campaign, which is an Alzheimer's Society initiative.
+Holmes and Langsford have been patrons of Dogs Trust, and adopted their dog, Maggie, from the charity in 2011.
+In 2014, they supported the Dementia Friends initiative run by the Alzheimer's Society.

-In April 2015, Holmes became a celebrity ambassador for the children's charity, Variety GB.
-In January 2016, he became a patron of Northern Ireland Kidney Patients' Association.
+In April 2015, Holmes became a celebrity ambassador for Variety, the Children's Charity.
+In January 2016, he became a patron of the Northern Ireland Kidney Patients' Association.

+Health

-In October 2022, whilst at home, Holmes suffered a fall.
-This resulted in a broken bone which, as he described, was "sticking out of his shoulder".
-He was told to take four months off from his work as a presenter at the breakfast show on GB News.
+In October 2022, Holmes suffered a fall at home, resulting in a fractured shoulder.
+He took several months away from his presenting duties on GB News while recovering.

-In May 2024, Holmes and Langsford announced their plans to divorce after 14 years of marriage.
-Later that year, Holmes discussed a series of health difficulties he had had, including spinal surgery and a double hip replacement, as well as severe back pain that had left him requiring a wheelchair.
+In 2024, Holmes discussed a number of ongoing health issues, including a double hip replacement in 2016, spinal surgery in September 2022, and chronic back pain that had left him using a wheelchair.

+In April 2026, Holmes was admitted to hospital after experiencing a stroke.
+GB News said he was recovering and requested privacy while he underwent treatment.